-I have a secret theory that when a major biography of a major business person appears when said person is still working their career, it means their career is over.
+I have a theory that when a major biography of a major business person appears when said person is still working their career, it signals that their career is over, or getting there.
 Maybe Tim will be around awhile, maybe not.
 But I do think Tim’s Apple legacy will show that he was a far better COO than a CEO, and that he lacked Steve’s ability to find truly great talent.

-I also think that the heart of Tim Cook’s Apple legacy, his supply chain and manufacturing process prowess will be controversial.
+I also think that the heart of Tim Cook’s Apple legacy, his supply chain and manufacturing process prowess will be very controversial.
 No doubt his early Apple career work was crucial to Apple’s rebirth, but it came at a price that would be paid later.
-The price was putting everything in the China basket instead of spreading risk for the supply chain and manufacturing, and the political risk of keeping the Chinese government happy.
+The price was putting everything in the China basket instead of spreading risk for the supply chain and manufacturing, and the political risk it put on Apple keeping the Chinese Communist government happy.

 When Tim Cook came to Japan in fall of 2016, BuzzFeed quoted him saying that it was his first time to Japan.
 Let’s look at this from 3 viewpoints.